aeldred/contact_calendar/README.md

 4. The city will default to Minneapolis.
 You can change the city for the forecast by appending the `/city/state` to the url `http://127.0.0.1:5000/contact_calendar/savage/mn`
-5. Note: If no state is given, the API will return a forecase for some city with that name
+5. Note: If no state is given, the API will return a forecast for some city with that name